mkraft/fides/README.md

 # Fides

-Adds methods for use in Rails migrations to enforce polymorphic associations at the database level.
+Enforces Rails polymorphic associations at the database level.

 ### Longer Description

-The methods that this gem exposes are for use in Rails migrations and create SQL Triggers to enforce the data integrity of Polymorphic Associations.
+Use this gem in Rails migrations to create SQL Triggers to enforce the data integrity of polymorphic associations at the database level.

-The triggers are invoked by the database before an insert or update on the polymorphic table, and before a delete on tables referred to by the polymorphic table.
+Triggers are invoked by the database before inserts, updates, and deletes which prevent polymorphic associations from losing data integrity.

-If an insert/update is attempted on the polymorphic table with a record that refers to a non-existent record in another table then a SQL error is raised.
-If a delete is attempted from a table that is referred to by a record in the polymorphic table then a SQL error is raised.
+If an insert/update is attempted on the polymorphic table with a record that refers to a non-existent record in another table, a SQL error is raised.
+If a delete is attempted from a table that is referred to by a record in the polymorphic table, a SQL error is raised.

 ## Installation